Your state’s best independent family-friendly restaurant

 Georgia: The Pirates’ House, Savannah

 The Pirates’ House is rather touristy, yes, but that’s because it’s an institution.
 In fact, customers reckon it’s an absolute must for visitors, especially those with young kids.
-Set just back from the Savannah River in Trustees Garden, the restaurant’s history dates back to 1753 and it encompasses the Herb House, believed to be the city’s oldest.
-Pirate-themed decor and a delicious, Southern-focused menu make it a winner for everyone.
+Set just back from the Savannah River in Trustees Garden, the restaurant’s history dates back to 1753, and it encompasses the Herb House, believed to be the city’s oldest.
+Pirate-themed decor and a delicious, Southern-focused menu make it a winner with everyone.

 Hawaii: The Seaside Restaurant and Aqua Farm, Hilo

 Meals at The Seaside Restaurant on the Big Island have always been about gathering friends and family, whether for a special occasion or just because.
-The family-run spot has served up delicious Hawaiian-style surf 'n' turf since 1947 (with some seafood coming from the onsite aqua farm) and it's also known for beautiful coastal views.
+The family-run spot has served up delicious Hawaiian-style surf 'n' turf since 1947 (with some seafood coming from the on-site aqua farm) and it's also known for its beautiful coastal views.
 The warm, friendly atmosphere makes it perfect for families.

 Idaho: Egg Mann and Earl, Boise